 Sharing is Caring 06/05/26

-As for our depiction of Gen Z (if we have Gen Z readers besides our children, our apologies, but hey, this is a geezer’s opinion of Gen Z so please take it with an entire shaker of salt).
-We tend to complain about their work ethic (of course it’s a generalization and there are zillions of exceptions to the rule).
-But I have a theory.
-It’s that we boomers were so busy working, we missed a lot of our kids’ childhoods.
+As for our depiction of Gen Z (if we have Gen Z readers, our apologies, but hey, this is a geezer’s opinion of Gen Z so please take it with an entire shaker of salt).
+We tend to complain about their work ethic.
+But here’s the kicker, our kids — the millenials— think Gen Z workers have a weak work ethic.
+My theory is that we boomers were so busy working, we missed a lot of our kids’ childhoods.
 The result is that they grew up and vowed not to be like that.
-So when they interview for a new job and the first thing they do is ask about the hours, it’s not insolent.
-It’s actually very healthy.
-Nonetheless, having two generations agreeing with each other does not make for funny.
+To a point.
+But now when they’re interviewing a Gen Z’er for a new job they get flustered and go back to what they remember their parents saying.
+I bet all the generations secretly agree with each other.
+However, agreeing does not make for funny.
 We actually fell for bs like “You’ll get the satisfaction of knowing you did a good job for the company”.
-They don’t buy that and most have achieved a much healthier work/life balance.
-Who’a laughing now?
+They don’t buy that and the next generation buys it even less.
+They want a work/life balance and who knows, maybe they’ll achieve it.
+All I can say for sure is that working from home beats the hell out of the alternative.

 As they said in Looney Tunes, “Th-th-that’s all folks.We’ll see you next week with two new ones, but for now we are signing off.
 Gotta achieve that work/life balance thingy,